Infrastructure ¶

 - Secrets, such as values under Key Vault.

-is used on these Resources. - Things managed outside of Terraform
+prevent_destroyis used on these Resources. - Things managed outside of Terraform

 Access restrictions ¶

-We restrict which IP addresses that can access the app service by using a Web Application Firewall (WAF) configured on a Front Door.
-There is an exception for the /healthcheck
+We restrict which IP addresses can access the app service by using a Web Application Firewall (WAF) configured on a Front Door.
+There is an exception for the /healthcheck and /static paths, which can be accessed by any IP address.

 The app service itself gives access only to our Front Door and to Azure availability tests.